 - Call your local school and ask how you can help.

-- Learn the names of all your elected officials — even the lowest-ranking ones, like committee people.
+After school chess for Philadelphia middle schoolers.
+Photo by Tricia Moskal. - Learn the names of all your elected officials — especially the ones in your neighborhood and political party, like committee people.

 - Take your committee person out for coffee.
 Learn more about how our elections work, and what you can do to make them better.